Benjamin Sesko: Arsenal, Chelsea and Man Utd-linked striker expected to commit future to RB Leipzig

 Benjamin Sesko is expected to sign a new contract with RB Leipzig this week, Sky Sports News understands.

-The Slovenian striker has been linked with a number of Premier League clubs, including Arsenal, Chelsea and Manchester United.
+The Slovenia striker has been linked with a number of Premier League clubs, including Arsenal, Chelsea and Manchester United.

 Sesko was said to have a release clause in his deal that would have made him available for £55m until the end of June.